-One advantage of subjective expectations is that in principle they reflect all the information available to the household; one issue, however, is that elicitation can be problematic as household may have difficulties understanding the survey question.
+One advantage of subjective expectations is that in principle they reflect all the information available to the household; one issue, however, is that elicitation can be problematic as households may have difficulties understanding the survey question.
 This may result in classical measurement error as well as in households mis-reporting the probability of very low income states.
-Both facts are consistent with the low estimated variances of income growth compared to those obtained from panel data estimates of labor income processes.
-Accordingly, several papers have measured labor income risk using panel data models of workers' earnings.
+Both facts are consistent with the low estimated variances of income growth compared to those obtained from panel data estimates of labour income processes.
+Accordingly, several papers have measured uninsurable wage risk using panel data models of workers' earnings.

-Heaton and Lucas (2000) use income data from tax records of a sample of US workers to measure wage income and proprietary income variability and correlate them with stock portfolio shares.
-They find a negative, but small and statistically insignificant, effect of wage income variability and a negative, statistically significant but still small effect of proprietary income variability on the demand for stocks.
-Unfortunately, inference is impaired both because portfolio data are imputed as well as because measured background risk - the unconditional standard deviation of wage income and proprietary income growth - may contain a large portion that reflects choice rather that risk.
+Heaton and Lucas (2000a) use income data from tax records of a sample of U.S. workers to measure wage income and business income variability and correlate them with stock portfolio shares.
+They find a negative, but small and statistically insignificant effect of wage income variability and a negative, statistically significant but still small effect of business income variability on the demand for stocks.
+Unfortunately, inference is impaired both because portfolio data are imputed as well as because their measures of risk-the unconditional standard deviation of wage income and proprietary income growth-may, as we discuss in the next section, contain a large portion that reflects choice rather that risk.
 In addition, unobserved heterogeneity, particularly in the case of proprietary income, may be driving the results.

-Angerer et al. (2009) overcome some of these problems.
-They use the US National Longitudinal Survey of Youth to estimate the residual variance of labor income growth, after conditioning on a number of observables.
-Thus, their measure of background risk reduces the weight of the predicable component and in addition they distinguish between transitory and permanent shocks to labor income.
-Perhaps because of this, compared to the previous papers they find somewhat larger effects, particularly in response to the variance of permanent shocks to labor income.
-Overall, a 10% increase in the standard deviation of labor income shocks lowers the portfolio stock share by 3.3 percentage points.
-More recently, Palia et al. (2014) have extended the analysis to consider several sources of background risk, including labor income, returns on housing, and entrepreneurial income.
-They estimate that one standard deviation increase in labor income risk lowers the share in stocks by 1.8 percentage points and find a larger effect on participation (a reduction of 5.5 percentage points).
-Needless to say, effects are larger when all sources of background risk increase at once.
+Angerer and Lam (2009) overcome some of these problems.
+They use the U.S. National Longitudinal Survey of Youth to estimate the residual variance of labour income growth, after conditioning on a number of observables.
+Thus, their measure of uninsurable wage risk reduces the weight of the predicable component and in addition they distinguish between transitory and permanent shocks to labour income.
+Perhaps because of this, compared to the previous papers they find somewhat larger effects, particularly in response to the variance of permanent shocks to labour income.
+Overall, a 10% increase in the standard deviation of labour income shocks lowers the portfolio stock share by 3.3 percentage points.
+More recently, Palia et al. (2014) have extended the analysis to consider several sources of risk, including labour income, returns on housing, and entrepreneurial income.
+They estimate that one standard deviation increase in wage risk lowers the share in stocks by 1.8 percentage points and find a larger effect on participation